hari2900/Eye-disease-detection-using-Gcn/README.md

 A deep learning project that detects and classifies common eye diseases—**Cataract**, **Glaucoma**, **Diabetic Retinopathy**, and **Normal**—from retinal fundus images.
 This system combines **EfficientNet** for feature extraction and **Graph Convolutional Networks (GCNs)** for relational learning on image features, leveraging spatial dependencies between samples for improved diagnostic accuracy.

+ Utilized graph-based relationships and spatial dependencies in image features, applied graph coarsening techniques, and achieved 94.69% accuracy with the base GCN model and 95.11% with the refined GCN architecture
 ---

 ## 📌 Features